saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 For subdomain `example` and token `bebbbc8b2bdfac76ad803b03561b25a44039e892ffd3e0beeb71770d08e2c8a7`, the URL would be `https://submit.backtrace.io/example/bebbbc8b2bdfac76ad803b03561b25a44039e892ffd3e0beeb71770d08e2c8a7/sourcemap`.

-## Create and Upload Source Maps
+## Creating and Uploading Source Maps

-### Step 1.
-Enable Source Maps for Your Application
+Step 1: Enable Source Maps for Your Application

 <Tabs
 groupId="applications"